-Membership of the Scheme is split between the active members i.e. those who are still employed and contributing to the Scheme, deferred members i.e. members who are no longer active but who have accrued benefits to be held until either retirement, or transfer to a new employer's scheme.
-Pensioner members comprise both former employees who are now drawing their pension benefits and the dependents of former employees.
+Membership of the Scheme is split between the active members (still employed and contributing to the Scheme), deferred members (no longer active but with accrued benefits to be held until either retirement, or transfer to a new employer's scheme) and pensioner members, comprising both former employees who are now drawing their pension benefits and the dependents of former employees.
 The membership of the Scheme analysed over the relevant membership profile is shown below.

 As can be seen from the following chart, active membership continued to grow over the last financial year, in part due to auto-enrolment at some of the Fund's other employers.
-Active membership increased by nearly 500 and overall membership increased year on year by nearly 5% over the year to 21,581 scheme members.
+Active membership increased by over 300 and overall membership increased year on year by nearly 4.3% over the year to 22,510 scheme members.